Home Heat Pump Guide

 Requirement 5: Not a New Build

-New-build properties are excluded from the BUS grant.
-The government expects new builds to include low-carbon heating systems as standard under updated Building Regulations.
+New-build properties are excluded.
+The government expects new builds to include low-carbon heating as standard under updated Building Regulations.
+Self-builds are a grey area — discuss with your installer and potentially Ofgem.

 Requirement 6: MCS-Certified Installer